 Others may view them as confrontational or loud, but Eights are just naturally outspoken and blunt.

 Every action an Eight makes is part of their plan, whether it is to dominate the competition or lead a team efficiently.

 Eights feel secure when they are in control of their own destiny.
 This leads them to be independent.

-Logic is what fuels the Eight’s decision making process.
+Logic is what fuels the type 8 decision-making process.
 They emphasize the importance of reasoning over emotions.

 Eights will not do something unless it aligns with their goals, values, and morals.

 They trust their instincts and make decisions on the spot.
 This makes Eights appear as quick-witted in speech.

 Eights always desire justice.
 They wish for the world to be free of prejudice, to be open-minded, fair, and impartial.

 Acting quickly to remedy unjust circumstances comes naturally to Eights, for they enjoy taking action to better the world.